holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_scratch/01_shapes/lesson_plan_day_2.md

 - YouTube video loaded up and ready to go
     - Flipbook video: https://www.youtube.com/shorts/5d_Fz9HEwr0
 - Have PRIMM triangle with squares at edges example up and ready to run in Scratch
+- Schoology assessment on "Scratch loops" posted
+    - See `assessment.md`

 ### Actual Lesson